DamianK/quickflask/README.md

 This is my Flask quick start template.
 Its based on https://github.com/bittobennichan/flask-quickstart/ but updated to Flask version 2.3.3.

 It is a minimal boilerplate/template for starting your new Flask project.
+I'm planning to add other things like bootstrap and probably and admin panel.
+Also support for Flask v3.0.
+In the meantime its using v2.x branch.

 ## How to install